What I Turn To When Eating 'Just One' Piece of Halloween Candy Fails

 While kids can seemingly pound their Halloween candy without more than a sugar high, most adults would be left with a stomach ache the next day.
 Researchers from the Buck Institute of Age Research in California actually uncovered a gene that causes adult ‘candy intolerance.’
 The researchers studied a population of fruit flies and found that the Foxo gene (a gene found in both flies and humans), an insulin transcription responder, turns on and off in younger fruit flies, allowing them to easily adapt to changes in diet.
 In older flies the Foxo gene remains turned on, which disrupts their metabolism.

-Although Chinese medicine has a reputation of being slightly bitter to an untrained palate, there’s a formula geared toward the Western taste buds that really does taste good.
+Although Chinese medicine has a reputation for being slightly bitter to an untrained palate, there’s a formula geared toward the Western taste buds that really does taste good.
 It’s called Digestive Harmony and it is based on a formula of Hawthorn Berry, Massa Fermentata/Shen Qu, Poria (fungus)/Fu Ling, Sprouted Barley (fruit)/Mai Ya, Raphanus (seed)/Lai Fu Zi, Red Tangerine (peel)/Ju Hong, and Forsythia (fruit)/Lian Qiao, all complemented by a blend of orange and chai flavors in an easy to mix effervescent powder.

 Receive 15% Off Your Order with Promo Code "HALLOWEEN"